arkenfox/user.js/.github/ISSUE_TEMPLATE/tools.md

 <!--
 Please specify:
-  - the name of the file (i.e. updater.bat, updater.sh)
+  - the name of the file (i.e., updater.bat, updater.sh)
   - steps to reproduce the issue
   - actual result
   - expected result